tamasseller/roll/INTERNALS.md

  - Yellow means collection,
  - The rest are integral primitives.

-A value of this type is a 32-bit unsigned integral which is encoded using the variable length encoding scheme.
+A value of this type is a 32-bit unsigned integral which is encoded using the variable length encoding scheme if transfered.

 However if a method with the this signature is invoked its arguments are serialized as an aggregate of the arguments, like this: